alecheckert/spagl/README.md

 # spagl
 State arrays for resolving fast mixtures of Brownian motions in short single particle trajectories

+**Note: spagl is an early prototype for the state array algorithm.
+We highly recommend you use the production version, see https://github.com/alecheckert/saspt.**

 ## What does it do?

 `spagl` represents single particle tracking (SPT) data as